BUSB 300 Ethical and Legal Environment of Business (4)

 BUSB 145 Mathematical Foundations for Business (4)

-Introduction of mathematical foundations with applications for decision making in business.
-Focus is on mathematical concepts including functions and their graphs, systems of equations and inequalities, linear programming, mathematics of finance, basic statistics, and optimization.
+Introduction of mathematical foundations with applications for decision making in business, economics, finance, business statistics, and operations management.
+Focus is on mathematical concepts including functions and their graphs, systems of equations and inequalities, linear programming, mathematics of finance, basic probability, and statistics.

 BUSB 330 Managing and Leading Organizations (4)